nplay-team/moderation-bot/README.md

 docker compose up
 ```

-The MySQL server runs on port `3306`.
+The PostgreSQL server runs on port `5433`.
 You might want to adjust some values in order to meet your criterias.